 (c) Intrinsic Sensors

-The optical characteristics of an optical fiber is sensitive to the strain, temperature, and pressure, which modulates the intensity, phase, polarization, wavelength, or transit time of light in the fiber.
+The optical characteristics of an optical fiber are sensitive to the strain, temperature, and pressure, which modulates the intensity, phase, polarization, wavelength, or transit time of light in the fiber.
 A particularly useful feature of intrinsic fiber optic sensors is that they can, if required, provide distributed sensing over very large distances.

 Optical fiber sensors for temperature and pressure have been developed for downhole measurement in oil wells.
 The fiber optic sensor is best suited for this environment as it functions at temperatures too high for semiconductor sensors (distributed temperature sensing).

 Fiber-optic sensors have been developed to measure co-located temperature and strain simultaneously with very high accuracy using fiber Bragg gratings.
 This is particularly useful when acquiring information from small complex structures.
 Brillouin scattering effects can be used to detect strain and temperature over larger distances (20–30 kilometers).
 The fiber sensor is especially useful for harsh environments.